AMTA is Australia’s Industry Peak Body for Music Therapy.

 The Australian Music Therapy Association (AMTA™) is Australia’s industry peak body for music therapy.
 AMTA started in 1975 and now has over 700 members.
 The AMTA™ represents Registered Music Therapists (RMTs), music therapy students and the community.

-To enable, advance and advocate for excellence in music therapy on behalf of our members and the community.
+Our mission is to enable, advance and advocate for excellence in music therapy.

-- Advocates for the value and accessibility of music therapy
+• Supports the value and access of music therapy.

-- Accredits university courses to ensure training content and standards are appropriate
+• Accredits university courses to ensure training and standards are high quality.

-- Provides a job register for employers and members
+• Provides a job list for employers and members.

 A Registered Music Therapist (RMT) is a music therapist who is registered with the Australian Music Therapy Association (AMTA).
 An RMT needs to complete an accredited university course in music therapy and maintain their skills through ongoing professional development and recency of practice activities as approved by the AMTA.

 Currently in Australia, music therapy is a masters-level course offered at The University of Melbourne and The Western Sydney University.
 The course is two years full time.